codeTrackLift/commentapi/README.md

 > `npm start`

-This starts the server with nodemon.
+This starts the server on port 3000 with nodemon.
 Server endpoints can be hit using an application list `Postman`.

 ## API Endpoints
 > Header: "Content-Type", "application/json"